-BRING OVERDUE ITEMS INSIDE WHEN LIBRARY IS OPEN
+BRING OVERDUE ITEMS INSIDE WHEN YOUNG LIBRARY IS OPEN

 Policies may differ among libraries.
 See also Loan Periods by Location.

 The Libraries are responsible for managing large collections of state-owned materials and must provide an incentive for these materials to be returned in a timely manner.
 Overdue fines are used as an incentive for borrowers to return library materials after an established, reasonable loan period, so that materials may be properly accounted for and can be made available for other borrowers.
-Overdue Notices are issued as a courtesy to all library users.
+Overdue Letters sent via email are issued as a courtesy to all library users.

 All legitimate objections to library charges will be considered.
 Problems that do NOT constitute a legitimate basis for consideration are: